 Edema (Swelling)

-Swelling or edema is a common sequel, especially in the frontal or periorbital areas, and it is seen in about 40-50% of patients.
-Swelling usually settles within 3-5 days.
-Swelling is reduced by cold compresses and elevation of the head.
+Swelling or edema is a common sequel, especially in the frontal or periorbital areas, which we can see in about 40-50% of patients.
+While swelling usually settles within 3-5 days, it is reduced by cold compresses and elevation of the head.
 Steroid medications are also prescribed to reduce edema.
 Edema is further reduced by advising the patient to avoid heavy work.

 Non Surgical Complications

 The major non-surgical complications include dissatisfaction of the patients.
 This usually arises from unrealistic expectations of a patient or, secondarily, graft density.
-About 5-10% of the patients are dissatisfied following transplantation over the appearance issue. frank consultations and counsel on realistic goals can prevent dissatisfaction.
+About 5-10% of the patients dissatisfy following transplantation over the appearance issue.
+Frank consultations and counsel on realistic goals can prevent dissatisfaction.

 Patient Dissatisfaction

 Dissatisfaction typically arises from unmet expectations or minor aesthetic issues of a failed hair transplant, such as density or hairline placement.
 Proper patient education regarding achievable expectations and realistic objectives minimizes frustration.
-With high consultation transparency, dissatisfaction levels are significantly reduced for clinics.
+High consultation transparency significantly reduce dissatisfaction levels for clinics.

 Some patients also complain of side effects due to medication, either pain medicines or anesthesia.
 Drowsiness, nausea and discomfort of the gastrointestinal tract are the usual complaints.
 These symptoms could be managed efficiently with the selection of drugs according to the patient’s response and monitoring the same.